animatedmax/spring-data-geode/src/main/markdown/index.md

-In addition to the custom instantiation logic and strategy provided by `EntityInstantiators`, the `MappingPdxSerializer` also provides capabilities well beyond Apache Geode’s own [`ReflectionBasedAutoSerializer`](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/pdx/ReflectionBasedAutoSerializer.html).
+In addition to the custom instantiation logic and strategy provided by `EntityInstantiators`, the `MappingPdxSerializer` also provides capabilities well beyond Apache Geode's own [`ReflectionBasedAutoSerializer`](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/pdx/ReflectionBasedAutoSerializer.html).

 </div>

 <div class="paragraph">

-While Apache Geode’s `ReflectionBasedAutoSerializer` conveniently uses Java Reflection to populate entities and uses regular expressions to identify types that should be handled (serialized and deserialized) by the serializer, it cannot, unlike `MappingPdxSerializer`, perform the
+While Apache Geode's `ReflectionBasedAutoSerializer` conveniently uses Java Reflection to populate entities and uses regular expressions to identify types that should be handled (serialized and deserialized) by the serializer, it cannot, unlike `MappingPdxSerializer`, perform the